 - I’ve been working in HR for the past four years already.
 Have my share of experience with recruitment, interviewing, employee orientation and training, as well as payroll.
 I must say that the four years I’ve spent in the field have convinced me that HR is the right choice for me, because I have not only enjoyed my job, but I also achieved some decent results for my former employer, such as reducing the employee fluctuation rate by 30%, or the overall training costs by 20% in average.
 Having said that, I am definitely not complacent and want to keep on improving.
 An HR Manager position in your company seems like an ideal opportunity to do so.

-- I just understand the impact one can have in HR.
+- I just understand the impact one can have in HR, especially as a recruiter.
 You know, companies aren’t made of buildings, and other tangible property.
 Great companies are made of great people.
 And whether you get such people onboard, and manage to keep them in the company, depends primarily on HR.
-I’d love to participate on this operation.
+I’d love to participate on this operation, and that’s why I chose HR for my career.
 And though I have to start from the very bottom, as an HR coordinator, I fancy my chances of climbing up a corporate ladder and eventually perhaps head the entire HR department one day.
 Why not?